NLESC-JCER/run-cpp-on-web/js-plot/README.md

 ]
 ```

+Great, that looks very similar to the output we got from the command line.

 ## Vega-Lite specification

 There [many ways to do visualizations](https://github.com/sorrycc/awesome-javascript#data-visualization) on the web.
 My personal favorite at the moment is [Vega-Lite](https://vega.github.io/vega-lite/), so we will use it here.